What do I need to bring to Packet Pickup?

 Will there be food afterwards?

 Yes.
 The “Texas size” post race party will offer athletes food, drink and music.
-Though it’s changing daily, vendors have confirmed providing food for the athletes and/or concessions for the spectators.

 Where will be Post Race Party be?